Skip to main content

 Understand key GA4 dimensions and metrics

-This page contains information on key GA4 dimensions and metrics and how to use them.
+This page contains information on key Google Analytics 4 (GA4) dimensions and metrics and how to use them.

 Information on the GOV.UK-specific elements of our analytics implementation can be found on the page on understanding the GOV.UK GA4 data structure.